BalveerSinghYT/DSA/README.md

 🎯 **Progress**: Completed the Array representation section, delving into compiler magic and row/column major formulas for arrays. 📊💡

+## Day 8 - September 3rd:

+🎯 **Progress**: A day of competition!
+Participated in the GFG contest and implemented various array-related operations with enthusiasm. 💻🏆

+Every challenge is a chance to grow! 💪

 Tomorrow, it's on to the Array Abstract Data Type - the adventure continues! 🚀